-The assessment consists of a written examination (60 min) according to Section 4(2), 1 of the examination regulation and by submitting written papers as part of the exercise according to section 4(2), 3 of the examination regulation.
-Grading: Exam counts for 85 %, excercises for 15 %.
+The assessment consists of a written examination (60 min) according to Section 4(2), 1 of the examination regulation.
+There is no case study to execute in the 3 respectively 4 LP version of this course.
+Grading: Exam counts for 85 % ,participation in the course for 15 %.